shanybaruch/travel-tip-starter/README.md

 - Create – click on the map prompts for name and rate
 - Read – Selected location details (see below)
 - Update – can update location rate
-- Delete – can delete a location
+- Delete – can delete a location with confirm
 - List - Including filtering, sorting and grouping

 ## Selected Location